awslabs/aws-shell/README.rst

 Executing Shell Commands
 ------------------------

-The AWS Shell integrates with other commands in several ways.
+The aws-shell integrates with other commands in several ways.
 First, you can pipe AWS CLI commands to other processes as well as redirect output to a file::